thegraphnetwork/epigraphhub_py/README.md

 You can update it in [`release-drafter.yml`](https://github.com/thegraphnetwork/epigraphhub_py/blob/master/.github/release-drafter.yml).

 GitHub creates the `bug`, `enhancement`, and `documentation` labels for you.
-Dependabot creates the `dependencies` label.
 Create the remaining labels on the Issues tab of your GitHub repository, when you need them.

 ## 🛡 License